| Taxon Attribute Profiles

 mm in body length (longer including the legs).
 Further characteristics

+and diagnostic characters are given by Andersen & Weir (2004).
 There are two species of Aquarius in Australia, but only A.

 antigone enters the Murray Darling Basin.
 Four other species of water